LEDfan/Bachelorproef/test-plan.md

 # Method

 Travis CI and Jenkins are used to run the tests automatically after every push to Github.
-Each Pull Request is also tested and flagges with the result.
+Each Pull Request is also tested and flagged with the result.
 If a commit causes a failure we will be notified by email or Telegram (Instant Messaging).

 To have an overview of how much code is tested by the test code coverage tools are used.
-For exmaple lcov is used to generate the code coverage using GCC.
+For example lcov is used to generate the code coverage using GCC.
 Code coverage is generated and stored on [Codecov](https://codecov.io/gh/LEDfan/Bachelorproef).

 # Unit tests